 Network and partner with conservation minded agencies and foundations as funding and staffing allows.

-Start building the VCAP program in the District
+Start building the VCAP program in the District.

-Goal II: Administrative Operations

-Coordinate and convene monthly Board meetings, utilizing committees as much as possible to expedite business.

-Reference Strategic Plan, Annual Plan of Work, Desktop Procedures for District Fiscal Operations, VASWCD Operations Resource Guide and VASWCD Personnel Resource Management Guide for planning and program guidance.
-Review and make adjustments where appropriate.

-Utilize sound financial and personnel management policies to guide District programs.

-Manage, track and report funding provided to the District through the DCR/SWCD Administration and Operations and Cost-Share and Technical Assistance grant agreements.

-Request and document need for appropriate funding levels from state and local governments.

-Apply for grants when applicable and/or appropriate.

-Continue service to localities and ensure their boards/councils recognize District contributions.

-Recognize the conservation partnership the District has with DCR and the support and assistance provided by the DCR to each district.
-Acknowledge this partnership and support through District recognition of DCR’s primary partner agencies within the various printed documents produced by the district.
-Specifically, the District’s Strategic Plan, Annual Plan of Work and Annual Report will acknowledge DCR support and financial assistance by written acknowledgement in the following format:

-The Commonwealth of Virginia supports the Robert E. Lee Soil and Water Conservation District through financial and administrative assistance provided by the Department of Conservation and Recreation.

-Goal III: Provide environmental conservation education and outreach programs
+Goal II: Provide environmental conservation education and outreach programs

-Promote participation in Youth Conservation Camp, Envirothon, District and VASWCD Scholarships.
+Promote participation in VASWCD programs.

+Distribute and promote the district’s scholarship program.

 Support and participate in school-based conservation studies/projects for both student and teacher audiences, especially related to the Virginia Standards of Learning, upon request and as staffing allows.
+Also partner with local organizations to provide a career day in environmental and natural resources.

 Select and recognize conservation contributions from throughout the District.

-Sponsor and/or participate in workshops, conservation programs or other educational events for youth, agricultural producers and district citizens for the purpose of improving awareness of watershed issues and conservation practices.
+Sponsor and/or participate in workshops, conservation programs or other educational events for youth, agricultural producers, and district citizens for the purpose of improving awareness of watershed issues and conservation practices.
 Examples include rain barrels, rain gardens, Low Impact Development, urban storm water management, and Best Management Practice demonstrations.

 Distribute the Annual Report to local governments and to members of the Virginia General Assembly who represent our District.